-Nearly half of respondents believe efficiency in their order-tocash processes is crucial to sales success, yet only 8% believe their current processes meet their needs.
-An overwhelming majority of respondents experience frequent delays and errors in the order-to-cash process.
+Nearly half of respondents believe efficiency in their order-to-cash processes is crucial to sales success, yet only 8% believe their current processes meet their needs.
+An overwhelming majority of respondents experience frequent delays and errors in the order-to-cash processes.